Skip to main content

 Before deploying the Gateway web services, you’ll need to create service accounts and groups to run the application pools.
 These accounts can be set up locally on the Gateway server or, for environments with multiple Gateways, centrally in Active Directory for easier management and consistency.

-All user and group names provided are examples and can be adapted to fit your organization’s naming conventions.
+Adapt all example names to match your organisation’s naming conventions.
 For details on the specific services, accounts, groups, and permissions needed for each user repository, refer to the relevant integration/connector guide or consult your MyPass Cloud deployment partner.

 These groups and service accounts are distinct from the service accounts used within each connected system, such as Active Directory, SQL, Novell, or IBM iSeries.
 Ensure you do not confuse Gateway-specific accounts with those required for individual system integrations.